 The trail breaks out into open grassland, ascends to cross a dirt road, then re-enters the woods.
 At the intersection with the Hamm’s Gulch Trail are some particularly impressive moss-encrested, old-growth Douglas-Fir trees.
 This area gets a lot of fog and the ground can be damp even in summer.
 Shortly afterward, the trail breaks out again into open grassland, this time for good.

 Turn right onto the Anniversary Trail, which climbs up to Windy Hill, offering the best views of the hike.
 Two short side trails to your left lead up to separate knolls; skip the first, and take the second, which leads to the higher of the two peaks.
-There's a nice view here, not only of the bay, but of the hills to the west as well.
+There’s a nice view of the bay and the hills to the west as well.